Ontario Rainbow Trout Fishing: A Top River Guides Advice

 There are only a few areas above waterfalls or other obstructions where resident rainbows do exist without mixing in with steelhead populations.

-A Perfect Drift Guide Company does guided trips for resident rainbow trout on a couple of rivers in Southern Ontario.
+A Perfect Drift Guide Company does guide trips for resident rainbow trout on a couple of rivers in Southern Ontario.

-These summer steelhead are hard to find but with some summer scouting and some luck, you may be able to get into some nice mid-summer rainbow trout.
+These summer steelheads are hard to find but with some summer scouting and some luck, you may be able to get into some nice mid-summer rainbow trout.
+The guides at A Perfect Drift Guide Company have done summer steelhead trips and there are times when they can find 20 or 30 summer steelhead for their clients.

 Best Time For Ontario Rainbow Trout Fishing

-Almost all Ontario rainbow trout fishing takes place during the Ontario trout season which is from the last Saturday in April until the last day in September.
+Almost all Ontario rainbow trout fishing takes place during the Ontario trout season which is from the 4th Saturday in April until the last day in September. (check the fishing regulations to be sure)

 Best Methods To Catch Ontario Rainbow Trout